Claith/Leaf-Identification/README.md

 # Leaf-Identification
 Last MATLAB project.
-Slim time frame, several issues.
+Last "completed" large projects.
+Details on approach and implementation in ReadMe.rtf and the Report pdf Slim time frame, several issues.
 If I revisit this topic, I'll approach it in a different manner.
-Will upload once I locate files.
+If anyone wants to run and test this, they will likely have to fiddle with things to get the data set (once they get it) working correctly.
+There is a script included that must be run first to cull out images that aren't to be used.

-Files found, sorting them.
-Will upload by week's end.
+I'm quite happy with this project, not because it was a stellar success, but the implementation is distinct in that at the time (haven't researched since) I did not find another algorithm implementing the same approach.
+My research period was small, so it may exist, but if it did, it did not influence me.
+Most used some form of AI, such as neural networks to classify images, and I attempted to do it with a computational method.
+Next time, ideally, I'd use a light AI to assist, but I'd still want to approach it in a computational method for a personal project.
+For a professional project, I'd take the opposite approach and a heavier AI with light computation.